 2. Balance internal and external perspectives

 Blending your internal points of view with external ones is important to avoid bias or partial understanding.
-As well as our employees, I also approached all of our clients for meetings to hear their points of view.
-I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass onto the wider business.
+As well as our employees, I approached all of our clients for meetings to hear their points of view.
+I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass on to the wider business.

 3. Use standard questions